Are you considering a trip to the stunning southwestern tip of England? Are you wondering what things to do in Cornwall?

 8. Visit St Ives

 St Ives is a town in Cornwall, known for its surf beaches.
 The seafront Tate St Ives gallery has rotating modern art exhibitions, focusing on British artists and the town has many beautiful boutique shops and food joints to meander through.
-In peak season it’s hard to find a parking spot so consider taking the slow train along the coast which arrives right into the heart of the town.
+In peak season it’s hard to find a parking spot and the seafront town is very busy so consider taking the slow train along the coast which arrives right into the heart of the town.
+(You could part at St.Erth and catch the train from there for example).

 Don’t leave without lunch at Portmeor beach cafe!
 It’s literally on the beach.
 View for days and outdoor seating too!